kinecosystem/kin-core-docs/docs/android.md

 ### Creating and retrieving a KIN account

-The first time you use `KinClient` you need to create a new account, the details of the created account will be securely stored on the device.
+The first time you use `KinClient` you need to create a new account.
+The details of the created account will be securely stored on the device.
 Multiple accounts can be created using `addAccount`.

 ```java